 "Can you please change the atmosphere to something cooler.
-We are Brets, we don't tolerate this kind of heat."
+We are Bretts, we don't tolerate this kind of heat."

 "How is he?"
 The Governor asks the doctor as she steps back up next to him.

-"He is doing very well Governor Bret.
-We repaired all the damage very successfully and he should heal without any scarring or complications."
+"He is doing very well Governor Brett.
+We repaired all the damage successfully, and he should heal without any scarring or complications."